-Western Bay of Plenty District Council has been investigating options to replace existing septic tanks at Ongare Point for the last 10 years.
+Western Bay of Plenty District Council has investigated options to replace existing septic tanks at Ongare Point over the last 10 years.

 In 2017, Council gave approval for the construction of a new scheme.
 The scheme consists of an onsite tank at each property that will pump wastewater from the properties to a new centralised treatment plant.

 Construction on the scheme commenced in April 2018 and included construction of reticulation on property tanks and a new Treatment Plant.
 Two separate contracts ran concurrently for the scheme construction.
 Innoflow designed and constructed the treatment plant and Loveridge Ltd were contracted to complete the reticulation and on-property connections.